akeneo-presales/apps-workshop-partners/README.md

 ## Step 1 - Initialization :

 ### Checkout the Demo App Skeleton :
-In this step, you'll need to clone the Akeneo PIM Demo App Skeleton from the provided GitHub repository.
+In this step, you'll need to download the latest Release from the Akeneo PIM Workshop App from the provided GitHub repository.
-This app skeleton will serve as the foundation for your custom app.
+This app will serve as the foundation for your custom app.
 Follow the steps below to get started:

 ### Prerequisites